 PWR 2JS: In Science We Trust

-Science and technology are integral parts of our society, and this belief is held by both scientists and the general public.
 A 2015 report from the Pew Research Center showed that 79% of Americans believe that science has positively impacted our society.
-However, despite this overall positive view of science, the general public was less accepting of specific scientific topics.
-This same report showed that only 65% of Americans believe that humans have evolved over time (compared to 98% of scientists) and only 50% believe that human activity is causing global warming (compared to 87% of scientists).
-This disconnect between scientists and the general public has broad implications for the response to global warming and other core issues facing our society today.
+However, despite this overall positive view of science, the public was less accepting of specific scientific topics.
+This same report showed that 65% of Americans believe humans have evolved over time (compared to 98% of scientists) and only 50% believe human activity is causing global warming (compared to 87% of scientists).
+This disconnect between scientists and the public has broad implications for the response to global warming and other core issues facing our society today.

 Written Research-Based Argument